SNaveenMathew/ml_book/introduction.md

 I hope you had fun reading these stories.
 Though these accounts were not 100% accurate there are important lessons to be learnt from them that deal primarily with science, morality and interpersonal communication.

+### I'm getting started.
+These experiences are scary as they sound commonplace

+Welcome to data science!
+I sincerely wish you a happy journey.
+Fortunately the field is more diverse now than ever before.
+This makes each individual's journey almost unique.
+I tried to present scenarios that were experienced by myself and other people I know.
+You may or may not encounter any of these situations.
+I request you to write about your experiences without hiding the 'nasty' details because people like me may be able to learn from your experiences.

 ### I listened to your story and share similar experiences.
 Now what should I do?

 At work a honest, sincere and pedantic data scientist  is *likely* to face one or more such scenarios irrespective of the workplace.
 It is important to note that we are employed in industry to make economical decisions to monetarily benefit a company in short/long term.
 Despite the pedantic approach it is important to have finite number of tangible deliverables to financially justify our paycheck.
 I don't have anything to say other than: make yourself responsible, accountable and efficient at work with the target to become one of the best data scientists in the future.
 This journey is not going to be short; this journey is not going to be without hurdles.
 But don't ever fail to justify your paycheck, and, if you can, be grateful to the *experiences* (employer may not necessarily play a part in this).